-On the Closing Date, the parties to the Asset Purchase Agreement and certain of Powertel's affiliates will enter into Master Site Agreements governing all towers acquired pursuant to the Asset Purchase Agreement.
-Pursuant to the Master Site Agreements, Powertel or certain affiliates will agree to continue to lease the space it currently occupies on the towers to be acquired by us.
+On the closing date, the parties to the asset purchase agreement and certain of Powertel's affiliates will enter into master site agreements governing all towers acquired under the asset purchase agreement.
+Under these agreements, Powertel will agree to continue to lease the space it currently occupies on the towers to be acquired by us.
 The monthly rent paid by Powertel for each tower will be \$1,800.
 Such monthly payment is subject to increase based on an agreed upon schedule if and when Powertel adds equipment to a site.
-Nonetheless, the monthly rent, including additional rents related to the addition of certain equipment, shall be increased on each fifth anniversary of the agreement up to an amount that is 115% of the rent paid during the preceding five year period.
-The Master Site Agreements provide that space not occupied by Powertel on the acquired towers can be leased to third parties at our sole option.
+Nonetheless, the monthly rent, including additional rents related to the addition of certain equipment, will be increased on each fifth anniversary of the agreement up to an amount that is 115% of the rent paid during the preceding five year period.
+The master site agreements provide that space not occupied by Powertel on the acquired towers can be leased to third parties.

-Pursuant to the Master Site Agreements, the term of each tower lease will be ten years.
+Under the master site agreements, the term of each tower lease will be ten years.
 Powertel has the right to extend any site lease for up to three additional five year periods.
 Each site lease will automatically renew for an option term unless Powertel notifies us of its intent not to renew at least 180 days prior to the end of the then current term.